-The first step in determining the BSE risk status of the cattle population of a country, zone or compartment is to conduct a risk assessment (reviewed annually), based on Sections 2 and 3 and Chapter 4.3. of the Terrestrial Code, identifying all potential factors for BSE occurrence and their historic perspective.
+The first step in determining the BSE risk status of the cattle population of a country or zone is to conduct a risk assessment (reviewed annually), based on Sections 2 and 3 and Chapter 4.3. of the Terrestrial Code, identifying all potential factors for BSE occurrence and their historic perspective.